 There’s really nothing more high contrast than black and white, the OG’s of the high contrast game.
 This beautiful study is functional and chic.
 I don’t know about you, but I always find darker wall colours allow me to focus better than lighter colours so I’m naturally drawn to this black work space.
 I also love that they’ve sectioned off the room visually with the black wall- it makes the whole home office / work space area seem more legit, no?

 So what do you think?
 Are you as inspired by these ideas as I am?
-Leave me a comment and tell me which one of these 7 ideas you’ll be trying in your own home this year!
+Leave me a comment and tell me which one of these 7 brilliant ideas you’ll be trying to refresh your home decor this year!